-European accreditations confirm the high level of our work fully corresponds to European standards.
 We are a group of experienced Gestalt therapists and trainers.
 We have gained experience in the Gestalt Therapy Institute of Cracow and for many years we have developed our professional skills there.
-We have established the Gestalt Institute to continue and promote the ideas of Gestalt philosophy and psychotherapy on the one hand, and on the other, to develop and create new undertakings.
+We have established the Gestalt Institute to promote and develop Gestalt philosophy and psychotherapy in Poland.
+Our work which fully corresponds to European standards.

-The Gestalt Psychoterapists School is and was our priority.
-The Gestalt Psychotherapists School was initiated many years ago by already deceased Jacek Pierzchała – a wonderful therapist and a unique man.
+The Gestalt Psychoterapists School has always been our priority.
+It was initiated many years ago by Jacek Pierzchała – a wonderful therapist and a unique man.

-All of our trainers were once students of this School, therefore we have made so much effort to sustain the values we have already developed and to comply with currently changing needs of people who are asking us for help and support.
-We are committed to continuously improving our trainers’ competencies and we are constantly adjusting the training program to the evolving EAGT standards, to ensure that our graduates are appropriately prepared to work with another human being – in his/her suffering and life stuck.
+All of our trainers were once students of this School, therefore we have made so much effort to sustain the values we have already developed and to meet the changing needs of people who are asking us for help and support.
+We are committed to continuously improving our trainers’ competencies and we are constantly adjusting the training program to the evolving EAGT standards to ensure that our graduates are appropriately prepared to work with people in need.

 Long-term cooperation with foreign trainers broadens our perspective of contemporary social changes and enriches the professional skills of our trainers and therapists.
-Simultaneously being the only school in Poland with such a numerous foreign staff, we offer our students the opportunity of tasting Gestalt in different cultural scenes.
+We are the only school in Poland with such a numerous foreign staff, we offer our students the opportunity of tasting Gestalt in different cultural settings.

-We are committed to the multidimensional development and taking advantage of the Gestalt therapeutic potential not only in the therapeutic area, but also in working with organizations, in body work, in group work or in developing supervisory skills.
-We aspire to bring the Gestalt to people interested in personal development and in improvement of interpersonal skills, to present the ideas and appear in our city and country for the various social initiatives.
+We are committed to the multidimensional development and we work on using the Gestalt therapeutic potential not only in the therapeutic area, but also in organization management, body work, group work or in developing supervisory skills.
+We aspire to bring the Gestalt perspective to people interested in personal development and improvement of their interpersonal skills.
+We are known for being the representatives of the Gestalt essence.

-The Gestalt School of Psychotherapists program consists of two phases: the annual Gestalt Internship Program and a 3-year training program preparing for the proffesion of a psychotherapist.
-Such a training structure provides participants with the flexibility to choose between completing an internship for personal gain and continuing education in order to develop a psychotherapeutic career.
+The Gestalt School of Psychotherapists program consists of two stages: the 1-Year Educational Program in Gestalt Psychotherapy (development program) and a 3-year School of Gestalt Psychotherapists which prepares the trainees for the profession of a psychotherapist.
+Such a training structure provides participants with the flexibility to choose between terminating their path after 1-year developmental program or continuing education in order to develop a psychotherapeutic career.

 Our training practice is based on dialogue and exchange.
 We learn from each other here and together we set the direction of the Institute’s development.

-The training is designed for people interested in pursuing the profession of a psychotherapist in the Gestalt modality and gaining entitlements in this direction.
+The training is designed for people interested in pursuing the profession of a psychotherapist in the Gestalt modality.
 This is an offer for people with a higher psychological education as well as for those who hold a master’s degree in another field.
-Graduates of faculties other than psychology will be required to take additional classes and supplement basic psychological knowledge (details in PDF attachment).
+Graduates of faculties other than psychology will be required to take additional classes and supplement basic psychological knowledge.

-The four year training program provides participants with a comprehensive preparation for practicing in a proffesion of a psychotherapist based on Gestalt theory and methodology.
-In addition to workshops and lectures, students complete a clinical practice, a supervision and experience their own psychotherapy.
-The Certificate of a Psychotherapist is issued by the Gestalt Institute after completion of th
+The four year training program provides participants with a comprehensive preparation for a profession of a psychotherapist based on Gestalt theory and methodology.
+In addition to workshops and lectures, students complete a clinical practice and a supervision.
+They also experience their own psychotherapy.
+The graduate of the School is entitled to the Certificate of a Gestalt Psychotherapist.

 The School of Gestalt Psychotherapists program consists of two stages.
-The first stage is the one-year Gestalt Internship – a program of psychological education and personal development which is introducing to the Gestalt theory and practice.
-The second stage is a three-year training program, which is preparing for the profession of psychotherapist.
-Such a training structure provides participants with the flexibility to choose between completing an internship for personal gain and continuing education in order to develop a psychotherapeutic career.
+The first stage is the 1-year Educational Program in Gestalt Psychotherapy – a program of psychological education and personal development which is introduces the participants to the Gestalt theory and practice.
+The second stage is a three-year training program in a profession of psychotherapist.
+Such a training structure provides participants with the flexibility to choose between terminating their path after 1-year developmental program or continuing education in order to develop a psychotherapeutic career.